gowthamrajk/JAVA-Design-Patterns/README.md

 # Business Deligate Pattern

 - Business Delegate Pattern is used to decouple presentation tier and business tier.
-It is basically use to reduce communication or remote lookup functionality to business tier code in presentation tier code.
-In business tier we have following entities.
+- It is basically use to reduce communication or remote lookup functionality to business tier code in presentation tier code.
+- In business tier we have following entities:

       1) Client - Presentation tier code may be JSP, servlet or UI java code.
       2) Business Delegate - A single entry point class for client entities to provide access to Business Service methods.